Nineteenth Century Philadelphia 1801-1928 (III)

 Franklin in Paris

 During the whole Revolutionary War, Franklin was in Paris, quite obviously having a high old time.
 Ever since then, observers have argued whether he loved France or hated France, and whether his social life was merely a pose.
+But before that, he had spent 18 years in London.
+He was no longer a colonial rube, he was a London gentleman.

 Stephen Girard, Compulsive Gambler